And why I don’t share my formulas.

 On average, each product takes about ten different formulations before we get to a formulation that might start to resemble our final product.
 After that, the fine turning can get a little rough as well.
 For instance, our dish soap has gone through five different formulations so far, and we are finally at the point where we are fine tuning.
 That means that we have decided on the final ingredients in our dish soap, now it’s just a matter of how much of that ingredient we want to add.
 1 oz?
 1.1 oz?
 1.15 oz?
 As you can see, this can get tricky, expensive, not to mention time consuming.

 I had decided to track the time spent on the dish soap and the sunscreen, and they seem to be head to head on time needed to bring it to development.
 Though this is the second round of making sunscreen as our first one included an ingredient that had its research redacted (partly why we decided to reformulate).
 So far, we have spent at least two months on developing the dish soap and at least four on the sunscreen (times 2 – second round remember?).
 Granted, some days it’s a matter of mixing the ingredients we discussed the day before, to see what the result will be, and it only takes maybe an hour, while other days we’re trying to figure out the best infusion, which can take the entire day.
 If we were to pretend we only work eight hours a day, five days a week, then our dish soap development has taken both of us two months thus far, and our sunscreen, four months each.
 And we’re not done yet.
 Both are in their final phases however.
 In reality, since we also have other aspects of the business to run, we don’t spend all our work time on formulations.
 So we’ll take an average here and say it takes two people three months of half time work to develop a formula.
 I am going to estimate that at 500 hours for the two of us.
 That may seem like a lot to someone who just throws together home made products haphazardly.
 But since we are creating commercial quality, professionally formulated products, we want to make sure the products work as intended and we get it right.
+If we were to just follow a standard commercially available formula, then we would be no different than the major manufacturer who does not care what goes into a product since there are literally no laws to control for what’s in a skin cream, soap, or even toothpaste.

 6. Packaging.
 You wouldn’t think this takes a long time, but it does.
 We prefer glass, but sometimes that is not practical, so our second choice is HDPE plastic.
 Fortunately, manufacturers that produce containers are very good at documenting which materials a jar is made out of, and this part is a matter of deciding what kind of look we might want, which turns into a what kind of look are we willing to settle for based on what’s available in the type of glass/plastic we desire.
 Then we must buy samples, and test the jars/containers to make sure they function as they should.
 This part actually doesn’t take long other than waiting for the mailman to bring the test jars to my door.
 Let’s say a day for the research, and a day to test the jars.
 So 16 hours total.